- 1 tbsp vegan butter (or oil)

 - optional toppings: fresh parsley, roasted cashews

 - Set the Instant Pot to sauté mode for 7 minutes.
 Add the oil.
 Once hot, add the onion, garlic, and ginger.
 Cook for 3-4 minutes, or until the onions start to caramelize and become soft.
 Add the dried fenugreek leaves, garam masala, turmeric, chili, cumin, and salt.
 Continue to cook for another 2 minutes, stirring regularly to make sure it doesn’t burn.
-The Instant Pot should now turn off.
+Add a couple of tablespoons of water and scrape the bottom to make sure nothing is sticking to it, this will prevent the Instant Pot from giving you a burn message.

 - Add the crushed tomatoes, maple syrup, and cauliflower florets.
 Secure the lid and close the vent to Sealing.
 Press the Pressure Cook button and adjust the time to 2 minutes.
 The Instant Pot will take about 10 minutes to come to pressure, then cook under pressure for 2 minutes.